OVERCOMING SUICIDE and SEVERE DEPRESSION

 May 2018, Nature Genetics (Vol. 50) featured an article, “Genome-wide association analyses identify 44 risk variants and refine the genetic architecture of major depression.”
 Their study not only looked at genetic correlations with other disorders such as bipolar disorder or schizophrenia; but also looked at years of education and body mass index.
 Another studies are looking at mind altering or Psychedelic drugs, such as LSD, to alter neuronal structure and perhaps severe depression.

 Before getting into this serious and sorrowful topic, please understand i am a researcher and not a doctor; but that have often dealt with depression on multiple levels, as well as been tempted a myriad of times to commit suicide.
 I am not opposed to medicine for severe depression; but for me it is a personal thing and a spiritual battle.
-I am an emotional person (like most humans), but by reason i can control my anger and frustrations.
+I am an emotional person like all humans, yet by Wisdom & Reason i can control my anger and frustrations (if i… – see below*).

 It can be tough dealing with friends and loved ones who fight depression and who are tempted with suicide.
 Some seek much attention and others push you away.
 You do not have to bow down or lie, but never add to the temptation with foolish commits – no matter how frustrated or tired you are.
 It is better to walk away than be the one in a million person to tilt the scales and cause someone to hurt or kill themselves or someone else.

 It is often stated that people who consider suicide do so when they are hopeless and can’t see real or long-term solutions to their problems.
 It is true that suicide is often connected to depression, alcohol or substance abuse and even drama events.
-However, some people have hope and solutions and still choose suicide.
+However, some people have hope, wealth and solutions; and still choose suicide.

 The U.S. Depart.
 Of Health and Human Services (CDC National Center for Health Statistics) 2015 report, showed while number of deaths per 100,000 population for ‘all causes’ fell from 2000 to 2014; especially for heart disease, stokes and cancer, the rate of suicides has increased in America.
 The Report showed Males – White, American Indian or Alaska Natives or Asian – commit suicide more than any other groups.
 Suicide was the 7th leading cause of death for males in both 1980 and 2014; but not in the top 10 for females.
 In 1980, suicide was the 3rd leading cause of death for ages 15-24; in 2014 it was the second.
 It was the 5th for ages 24-44 in 1980; and the 4th in 2014.